Improvements outside Christ the King Primary School

 • reducing the proposed removal of parking spaces required to accommodate building out the pavement from from 10 spaces to 7 spaces

 • local people told us that they were concerned about speeding in the area and on Tollington Park.
 We monitored speeds on Tollington Park which showed that the seven-day average speed is under the 20mph limit.
-However, we are committed to further supporting speed reduction on Tollington Park and we have included speed reduction measures within the design such as widening the raised crossing, and reducing parking loss to create 'pinch points' at the entrance to the school zone which will encourage vehicles to lower their speed.
+However, we are committed to further supporting speed reduction on Tollington Park and we included speed reduction measures within the design such as widening the raised crossing, and reducing parking loss to create 'pinch points' at the entrance to the school zone which will encourage vehicles to lower their speed.

 Figure 2: artistic impression of improvements to Tollington Park